mouliere-lab/FrEIA/README.md

 final files with fragment end sequence proportions, diversity and FrEIA score of the dummy data set.

-## Citation
-For usage of the pipeline or the FrEIA tool alone please cite:
-Moldovan et al. Genome-wide cell-free DNA biological patterns in patients with cancer.
-(2022)

 ## Machine learning classification
 Classification is performed separately from the workflow by running `2_classification/classify.py`.